Plaits is a form creation, validation and rendering library for Node.js.

 This will analyse your GET and POST parameters, and assign the values to the form as they are found.

-Values should be passed as (form name)_(field name), for example register_form_email_address, register_form_confirm_password and so on.
+Values should be passed as (form name)_(field name)

 // Register Form